WestMecCoding/WBLA-3PM-KIDDERS/gabriel_readme.md

 }
 ```

-- helped with one part of the body section
+- helped with one part of the body section, just to help get the text done quicker
 ```html
         <div id="Home-Area" class="body-part">
           <h3>Market Positioning and Audience</h3>